Vitamin A

 How to Choose the Right Form

-Vitamin A (Mixed Carotenoids) is classified as Preferred Form by FormulaForge — our top recommendation for Vitamin A. It carries a bioavailability rating of good (S2), meaning more of the active compound reaches your tissues per dose unit compared to lower-rated forms.
+Vitamin A (Mixed Carotenoids) is classified as Preferred Form by FormulaForge — our top recommendation for Vitamin A. It carries a bioavailability rating of good absorption, meaning more of the active compound reaches your tissues per dose unit compared to lower-rated forms.

 Other forms may be appropriate depending on individual goals, cost considerations, and your healthcare provider’s guidance.
 The best form for you depends on your specific health needs.